Loading lesson…

 The big idea: AI generates PBL candidates fast.
 The teacher connects the question to students' real world and checks every milestone against the standard.

-What is the core idea behind "Project-Based Learning Design With AI: Real Problems, Real Products"?
+What is the main idea of "Project-Based Learning Design With AI: Real Problems, Real Products"?

-Which best describes the scope of "Project-Based Learning Design With AI: Real Problems, Real Products"?
+Which action would help you apply "Project-Based Learning Design With AI: Real Problems, Real Products" responsibly?